alfierushby/ExerciseRouteTracker/README.md

 ## Introduction

  This application is designed to provide users with a powerful tool for tracking their physical activities and setting location-based reminders.
+ This app was designed to follow the android app architecture best practices, and also Hilt for easy dependency injection.

 ## Features